▶ Table of Contents

 localhost$ myproxy-logon -s proxy01.hpc.lsu.edu localhost$ gsissh email@example.com

-Please consult NCSA's detailed documentation on installing and using
+Please consult the Globus detailed documentation on

-gsissh, as well as the GSI-OpenSSH User's Guide for more info.
+User's Guide for more info.

 XSEDE also provides a Single Sign On (SSO) login hub, where upon logging in a proxy certificate is automatically generated for users, who can then connect to XSEDE resources via gsissh.
 Detailed information can be found here.

 To report a problem please run the ssh or gsissh command with the "-vvv" option and include the verbose information in the ticket.

 Using scp is the easiest method to use when transferring single files.

 % scp user@remotehost:/remote/filename localfile

 One may find this mode very similar to the interactive interface offered.
 A login session may look similar to the following:

 % sftp user@remotehost (enter in password) ... sftp>